-Notwithstanding the result of the formula above for present speeds below 2 m/s the minimum following distance shall never be less than 2 m.
+Notwithstanding the result of the formula above for present speeds below 2 m/s the minimum following distance shall never be less than 2 m for M1, N1 and 2.4 m for M2, M3, N2, N3,

 The requirements of this paragraph are without prejudice to other requirements in this Regulation, most notably paragraphs 5.2.4. and 5.2.5. with subparagraphs.